by Tara Springett

 What about kundalini psychosis?

-Many people who come to me for kundalini counselling have read various horror stories about kundalini psychosis and are afraid.
+Many people who come to me for counselling for the kundalini syndrome have read various horror stories about getting psychotic and are afraid.
 But in my experience it is mostly people with a background of heavy drug taking who could be at risk.
-As it is common knowledge, these people would be at risk anyway and the presence of kundalini just makes this tendency more likely as kundalini is a general amplifier of our tendencies – good and bad.
-Therefore we need to deal with all underlying addictive tendencies and then the risk of developing a kundalini psychosis will lessen dramatically.
+As it is common knowledge, these people would be at risk anyway and the presence of kundalini just makes this tendency more likely as it is a general amplifier of our tendencies – good and bad.
+Therefore we need to deal with all underlying addictive tendencies and then the risk of developing a psychosis will lessen dramatically.

 Kundalini is not an outside force